szermatt/mistty/docs/source/contrib.rst

 - the name and version of the program you were running - usually a shell
 - the version of Emacs you're running, taken, for example, from :kbd:`M-x about-emacs`
 - whether you're running Emacs in a window environment or a terminal
+- what kind of prompt you're using, that is, what it looks like, what character it ends with, how many lines it has and whether you're using any kind of right prompt

 .. index::
    pair: command; mistty-start-log